About the Project

 More recently, individual perpetrators at the International Criminal Court have been ordered to provide reparations to their victims.
 International bodies, local courts and truth commissions have also recognised victims’ right to reparations.
 Despite these developments, fundamental theoretical and policy questions concerning how to remedy mass violations of human rights remain.

-The project team will conduct fieldwork in six transitional countries (Colombia, Guatemala, Nepal, Northern Ireland, Peru, and Uganda) to analyse the effectiveness of reparations in the aftermath of conflict and mass violence.
-The project will in particular examine the role of non-state armed groups in contributing to reparation processes, victim participation and agency in reparation programmes, and the interaction of donors and developments with reparations.’
+The project team conducted fieldwork in six transitional countries (Colombia, Guatemala, Nepal, Northern Ireland, Peru, and Uganda) to analyse the effectiveness of reparations in the aftermath of conflict and mass violence.
+The project examined the role of non-state armed groups in contributing to reparation processes, victim participation and agency in reparation programmes, and the interaction of donors and developments with reparations.
+The project was in partnership with Redress and will collaborate with the International Centre for Transitional Justice and the International Organisation for Migration.